byt3bl33d3r/MITMf/README.md

 - Usage of third party tools has been completely removed (e.g. ettercap)

-- FilePwn plugin re-written to backdoor executables and zip files on the fly by using the-backdoor-factory https://github.com/secretsquirrel/the-backdoor-factory and code from BDFProxy https://github.com/secretsquirrel/BDFProxy
+- FilePwn plugin re-written to backdoor executables and zip files on the fly by using [the-backdoor-factory](https://github.com/secretsquirrel/the-backdoor-factory) and code from [BDFProxy](https://github.com/secretsquirrel/BDFProxy)

 - Added msfrpc.py for interfacing with Metasploits rpc server

 - Added beefapi.py for interfacing with BeEF's RESTfulAPI

-- Addition of the app-cache poisoning attack by Krzysztof Kotowicz
+- Addition of the app-cache poisoning attack by [Krzysztof Kotowicz](https://github.com/koto/sslstrip) (blogpost explaining the attack here http://blog.kotowicz.net/2010/12/squid-imposter-phishing-websites.html)

 Submitting Issues
 =================